-- (ii) That all young carers aged 14 plus are offered a health and wellbeing check to ensure that they are supported to take into consideration their willingness and ability to continue to care once they are an adult. - (iii) That further research be commissioned into the affects of caring responsibilities during the 'transition' period from secondary through tertiary education.
+- (ii) That all young carers' aged 14+ be offered a health and wellbeing check to ensure: - a) that their own health is not being compromised by their caring role and - b) that they are in the best possible position from which to consider whether they feel able to continue their caring role into adulthood. - (iii) That further research be commissioned into the affects of caring responsibilities during the 'transition' period from secondary through tertiary education.